Bioluminescence: Distribution

-Bioluminescence occurs widely among animals, especially in the open sea, including fish, jellyfish, comb jellies, crustaceans, and cephalopod molluscs; in some fungi and bacteria; and in various terrestrial invertebrates including insects.
+Bioluminescence occurs widely among animals, especially in the open sea, including fish, jellyfish, comb jellies, crustaceans, and cephalopod molluscs; in some fungi and bacteria; and in various terrestrial invertebrates, nearly all of which are beetles.
 In marine coastal habitats, about 2.5% of organisms are estimated to be bioluminescent, whereas in pelagic habitats in the eastern Pacific, about 76% of the main taxa of deep-sea animals have been found to be capable of producing light.
 More than 700 animal genera have been recorded with light-producing species.
 Most marine light-emission is in the blue and green light spectrum.
 However, some loose-jawed fish emit red and infrared light, and the genus Tomopteris emits yellow light.

 The most frequently encountered bioluminescent organisms may be the dinoflagellates in the surface layers of the sea, which are responsible for the sparkling luminescence sometimes seen at night in disturbed water.
-At least 18 genera exhibit luminosity.
+At least 18 genera of these phytoplankton exhibit luminosity.
 Luminescent dinoflagellate ecosystems are present in warm water lagoons and bays with narrow openings to the ocean.
 A different effect is the thousands of square miles of the ocean which shine with the light produced by bioluminescent bacteria, known as mareel or the milky seas effect.